DavidGL17/WorldApp/Server/Protocol.md

 ### 2.3.
 Message Encryption

-All messages are encrypted using a two key RSA method.
-Both public keys are shared at connection, and should be saved until the connection is closed.
+All messages are encrypted using a public/private key, Encoded using the RSA 1024 bit method.
+Each message is encrypted with the sender's private key.
+The public keys are exchanged at the beginning of the conversation with the CONN and CONN_OK message.

-The encryption method should be :

-- For the client : text -> encrypted with Server Public key -> encrypted with my private key
-- For the server : text -> encrypted with Client Public key -> encrypted with my private key

-To decipher a message, the method sould be :

-- For the client : cypher -> decipher with Server Public key -> decipher with my private key -> text
-- For the server : cypher -> decipher with Client Public key -> decipher with my private key -> text